Introduction

 - My website is a Nextjs website hosted on Vercel.

-- On my local machine, my website repo and my Obsidian vault are sibling directories.
+- On my local machine, my personal website repo and my Obsidian vault are sibling directories.

 Obsidian Frontmatter